nrkno/sofie-quantel-gateway/README.md

 This will wait 5 seconds and then initiate web server and Quantel connection shutdown.
 If the application is running in a docker container with automatic restart enabled, the server will restart.

+### Debug logging

+The application can be told to activate debug-logging at runtime by POST:ing to

+    /debug/1
+    /debug/0

 ### Watchdog

 The server includes a watchdog that monitors whether the gateway is healthy every 60 seconds, or an interval configured with the watchdog command line parameter.
 If the watchdog fails to connect to the `/` endpoint three times in a row, the gateway will initiate a shutdown.
 If the application is running in a docker container with automatic restart enabled, it will then restart.